 -wp-print-separation this option activate the calculus of separation hypotheses for the generated proof obligations.
 For each model supporting this feature, and each concerned function, an ACSL specification is printed on output.
-Currently, only the Caveat memory model support this feature.
+Currently, only the Caveat, Typed and Ref memory models support this feature.

-2.3.4 Computation Strategy
+2.4.4 Computation Strategy